EiiiDOo/Food-Planner/README.md

 # My Food Planner

 --------------
-"My Food" is a native Android mobile application that uses Java to help users plan their weekly meals.
+My Food" is a native Android mobile application that uses Java to help users plan their weekly meals.
 <br>It enables users to view a variety of dishes from around the world and provides the ability to view categories, suggest meals, and search for specific meals using various options.

 Application Features: